Regular exercise is important to remaining mobile and keeping moving without aids, and also reduce falls and other injuries

 Emergency pendants are available that can detect if someone has had a fall and contact emergency contacts.
 There are also pendants and mobile phones available that can be programmed with emergency contacts and will ring until somebody answers them.
-An occupational therapist can help with what device might help you best.
+An OT can help with what device might help you best.

 Keep the phone handy

 If you don’t want to wear a pendant or have your mobile phone on you at all times, make sure a phone is kept on a low table or similar, rather than mounted out of reach on the wall.
 That way in case of a fall you will still be able to get in contact with someone.

 If there is a fall, call for help

 If you find someone who has had a fall it’s best not to try and lift them.
 You should assess them without trying to move them and call 000 immediately.
 If there is a stable chair nearby you may wish to bring this closer so the person can pull themselves onto it if they are able.

 Fall prevention tips supplied by Vision Australia.